Bodedern

 Bodedern is a village and community in the west of Anglesey, Wales.
 At the 2001 census, it had a population of 1,074, decreasing slightly to 1,051 at the 2011 census.
 The community includes the settlements of Llanllibio and Pen-llyn.

 Location

 Bodedern lies on the B5109, about 1 mi east of its junction with the A4025 south of Llanfachraeth.
 About 2 mi to the south, beyond the A55 road lie the villages of Caergeiliog and Llanfihangel yn Nhowyn.
 The Valley Wetlands, an area of lakes and marshes and a RSPB bird sanctuary, lie between these two villages.
 Bodedern is the closest village to the island's largest natural lake, Llyn Llywenan, which lies 1 km to the north.

 Education

-The village has a bilingual primary school, Ysgol Gynradd Bodedern, and a secondary school, Ysgol Uwchradd Bodedern.
+A Welsh-language playgroup Cylch Meithrin Bodedern currently serves the community with the support of Mudiad Meithrin.

+Ysgol Gynradd Bodedern provides Welsh-medium primary education to the village and the surrounding rural area.
+As of 2024, there were 98 pupils enrolled at the school.
+66.3 per cent of pupils speak Welsh at home.

+A Welsh-medium secondary school, Ysgol Uwchradd Bodedern, is located in the village.

+Governance

+Local Government

+Bodedern forms part of the Bro'r Llynoedd electoral division and is currently represented in the Isle of Anglesey County Council by councillors Gwilym O Jones (Y Grŵp Annibynnol) and Ken Taylor (Plaid Cymru).
+The village also has a Community Council, currently chaired by Jane Ann Roberts.

+Senedd

+The village is currently represented in the Senedd by Ynys Môn constituency member Rhun ap Iorwerth (Plaid Cymru).
+It is also represented by four North Wales regional members, namely Carolyn Thomas (Labour), Llyr Huws Gruffydd (Plaid Cymru), Sam Rowlands and Mark Isherwood (Welsh Conservatives).

+House of Commons

+The village is currently represented in the House of Commons by Ynys Môn constituency member Llinos Medi (Plaid Cymru).

 Sport

 The village's football team, Bodedern Athletic F.C. play in the Welsh Alliance League.
-Bodedern was the site of the National Eisteddfod of Wales in 2017.
 It hosted several matches during the 2019 Inter Games Football Tournament.